harendra-kumar/concise-haskell/haskell-overview.rst

 Generating function types
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-What is the type of a function?
-A function with one argument is different from
+What is the type of a function value?
+A function with one argument is different
-a function with two arguments.
+from a function with two arguments.
 A function accepting an `Int` argument is
 different from a function accepting `Char` argument.
 Similarly for return
 value.
 The combinations are huge, so how do we create so many types?